Sybil Shainwald: Law career

 In 1995, she represented women in state and federal class action suits against Wyeth-Ayerst Laboratories, the maker of Norplant, a hormone capsule implant designed as a long-acting contraceptive and used by about a million women.
 Shainwald claimed that it wasn't tested appropriately.
 In 1989 she had urged the FDA not to approve its sale when she testified before the agency on behalf of Health Action International, a consortium of health concerns.
 She warned of the device's serious problems, among them its removal, infection at the implant site, and unknown long-term side effects.

 In 1996, Shainwald won a class action lawsuit that established a court-supervised program funded by the pharmaceutical companies that manufactured DES.
 The result was the establishment of an Emergency Fund for DES daughters that included compensation for, among other expenses, medical costs not reimbursed by insurance companies, psychological counseling, and costs relating to infertility due to DES exposure.
 The fund also provided for a DES education and outreach campaign aimed at the general public.

-Shainwald was also instrumental in changing the statute of limitations for latent injuries in New York State to a discovery statute in 1986, and filed the first case under the Revival and Discovery Statute, which allowed dismissed cases to be filed again for a period of one year.
+Shainwald was also instrumental in changing the statute of limitations for latent injuries in New York State to a discovery statute in 1986, and filed the first case under the Revival and Discovery Statute, which allowed dismissed cases to be refiled again for a period of one year.